FanaroEngineering/fanaro_sabaki_theme_collection/README.md

 - The [Dracula &mdash; or Darcula &mdash;](https://draculatheme.com/) text editing theme.
 - The [Color Go Server (CGS)](https://colorgoserver.com/).
-    - Maybe someone could extract the theme goodness they have there?
+    - Maybe someone could directly extract the theme goodness they have there?
+Maybe directly contact their devs?

 ## References